jezzdk/statamic-wp-import/README.md

 > Statamic WP Import can import simple content from your WP site.

-Note: This addon works in conjunction with a [Wordpress plugin](https://github.com/jezzdk/wordpress-to-statamic-exporter).
+Note: This addon works in conjunction with a [WordPress plugin](https://github.com/jezzdk/wordpress-to-statamic-exporter).

 ## Note